 With the right training from an Ohio school, you can offer a range of services to clients and build your reputation in the beauty industry.

 With your education behind you, you can apply for your Ohio esthetics license.
-The Ohio State Board of Cosmetology requires all applicants to have at least 750 hours of training from an approved beauty school.
+The Ohio State Board of Cosmetology requires all applicants to have at least 600 hours of training from an approved beauty school as well as an additional 16 hours of training focused on Microdermabrasion.
 They process your application and put you through multiple licensing exams.
 From there, you are awarded your license and the freedom to practice esthetics in approved beauty settings.